Main Content

 • Avoid sudden changes in stomach temperature, such as drinking a hot beverage and then a cold beverage.

-• Avoid emotional stress or excitement.
+• Try to limit emotional stress or getting too excited.

 When should you call for help?